khushi-joshi-05/Food-ordering-website/README.md

 Foodie is a food ordering website that aims to provide users with a seamless experience for ordering food online, taking orders for pickup, and booking tables for dining in.
 The website showcases the quality and specialties of the food offered, along with a variety of services to cater to different user preferences.

-This repository is aimed to help people to contribute in open source and learn Git and Github.
+This repository is aimed to help people to contribute open source and learn Git and Github.

 ## Key Features